BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 !enc(46, nil, ["Old"], "Lower Peridot Pool")

 Head out, and back up past the rod guy's house.
-You'll find the Name Rater's house here... made obsolete by being able to change a Pokémon's nickname from your party!
+You'll find the Name Rater's house here... made obsolete by being able to change a Pokemon's nickname from your party!

 !img("hidden004.png")